Increase 3 times your chances of landing an offer Register ×

 Given how many recruits drop out, firms want to be sure that you know exactly what you are getting into when you apply.
 When you explain why you have decided that consulting is a great fit for you, you obviously need it to be clear that you are doing so with a real understanding of what the job entails.

 Ideally, you will have done an internship in consulting or a closely related industry.
 Alternatively, you might be moving sideways from a parallel sector, such as finance or tech, having worked alongside consultants in past roles and observed what they do first hand.
 In either such case, it is clear that you understand the demands of the job.
-However, many of you will fall into neither of these camps and won't yet have any firsthand experience of the consulting world.
-If this describes you, be aware that there is a particular onus on you to demonstrate that you know what is required of a working consultant, whilst reassuring the reader that you do indeed have what it takes to meet those requirements.

 3.3.2.
 Finding Things to Say

-However, introspection on the reasons that informed your own decision making can actually be a very good source of material here.
-You might not be able to explicitly state them just now, but there is probably a more robust rationale than you think underpinning your own choices.
 Think about what exactly it was that led you to believe that you could do a consulting job and why have chosen to apply to jobs in that sector, rather than going into something else.
-If you want to be totally pragmatic, remember - something approximating the truth is a lot easier to answer questions on in an interview than a tissue of lies!
+If you want to be totally pragmatic, remember - it's a lot easier to answer interview questions on something approximating the truth than a tissue of lies!

 Example

 I believe that I would be particularly well suited to the Associate Consultant position as consulting would provide real intellectual challenges, but placed within contexts allowing me to make use of my strong interpersonal skills.
 As a student representative, I instigated "Student Week" in the Physics department.
-This was a week where time was given over so that students could organize their own conferences and workshops.
+This was a week where time was given over so that students could organise their own conferences and workshops.
 In order to make this initiative a success, I faced two main challenges: creating a committed team and getting the academic staff's support.
-I began by offering all students a stake in shaping the week and created teams in charge of all aspects of an organization, delegating responsibilities to team leaders.
+I began by offering all students a stake in shaping the week and created teams in charge of all aspects of an organisation, delegating responsibilities to team leaders.
 Most of all, this experience taught me how to motivate people, leveraging their potential impact and the rewards to be gained from positive results.
 In the end, the teams were able to invite an outstanding line-up of speakers.
 Presenting the week as a chance to promote the school in the media enabled us to gain the final approval of academic staff.
 Understanding the perspectives of multiple stakeholders and identifying what they really cared about enabled me to transform an ambitious plan into reality.
 I loved this experience and would look forward to employing a similar skillset as an Associate Consultant.

 3.4.
 Why that Firm?

-So, how to go about this?
 In practice, there are three main ways to generate firm-specific content:

 3.4.1.
-Contacts
+Contacts and networking

-Whilst you might not have seen consultants at work first hand, there is nothing to prevent you from meeting them at career fairs, networking events, and the like.
-The very best cover letters will grow out of substantial networking with current or former employees of your target firm - ideally from the specific office to which you are applying.
+The very best cover letters will grow out of substantial networking with current or former employees from your target firm - ideally from the specific office to which you are applying.

 3.4.2.
 Reading